swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="prompting-for-personal-identity-number"></a>
 ### 3.3.
 Prompting for Personal Identity Number (personnummer)

-When the user agent (web browser) and the BankID client (app or desktop) is not on the same device the Identity Provider prompts the user for his or hers personal identity number (personnummer) in order to initiate an BankID authentication.
-It is RECOMMENDED that the personal identity number is saved in the user's web browser session storage (in a session cookie or more preferably using the HTML5 sessionStorage object).
-The reason for this is that if the user performs a signature operation after authenticating he or she does not expect to have to enter the personal identity number again.
+When the user agent (web browser) and the BankID client (app or desktop) is not on the same device, and the QR code functionality is not being used for the requesting Service Provider, the Identity Provider needs to prompt the user for his or hers personal identity number (personnummer) in order to initiate a BankID operation.

+Before prompting the user the Identity Provider SHOULD check if the current authentication request contains a `<psc:PrincipalSelection>` extension holding a personal identity number attribute value.

+If the personal identity number is present in the `<psc:PrincipalSelection>` extension and the current operation is an "authentication for signature" operation (see [section 4.2 below](#authentication-for-signature)), the Identity Provider MUST NOT prompt the user for the personal identity number, but use the value received in the request to initiate the signature operation.

+If the current operation is an "ordinary" authentication and the personal identity number is received in the request, the Identity Provider MAY use this value to pre-fill the personal identity number in the prompt dialogue to make the user experience smooth, but it SHOULD NOT use it to initiate the BankID operation without user interaction.

+> Note: Until the `<psc:PrincipalSelection>` extension is widely used the Identity Provider MAY save the personal identity number in the user's web browser session storage (in a session cookie or more preferably using the HTML5 sessionStorage object).
+That way the Identity Provider can avoid prompting the user for the personal identity number for signature operations even if the requesting Signature Service does not support the `<psc:PrincipalSelection>` extension.

 See also section [4.2.2](#mobile-bankid-and-the-personnumber-attribute), "[Mobile BankID and the personNumber attribute](#mobile-bankid-and-the-personnumber-attribute)".